MikolajKocik/Azure-rag-docs-assistant/README.md

 - All secrets are resolved at runtime from Key Vault; ensure identities and RBAC are correctly configured.
 - Embedding dimensionality must match your index configuration.
 - Swagger UI is enabled only in the Development environment.

-## License
-This project is provided as-is.
-See repository license file if present.